shiva-g/arcus_omics_edu/new_to_omics.md

 done
 ```

-From this BAM file, we can obtain the original reads using (PicardTools)[].
+From this BAM file, we can obtain the original reads using (PicardTools)[https://broadinstitute.github.io/picard/].
 Recall that as this is paired-end sequencing, one alignment map corresponds to two FASTQ files!

 ```
 #!/bin/bash